To brightly shine again?

 In the news 2020

-December Britain at War article.
+November ; Britain at War

 September; the pupils of Coedfranc primary school write and perform a song about trying to save LV72, more on their story